What is Piggybacking?Last Updated: October 30, 2019

 That’s where ‘Piggybacking’ comes in – it’s a way for AdTech companies to reach a broader user base by exchanging data across different platforms and sites, and therefore, better target audiences with personalized online advertisements.

 For example, let’s say you go to a website and add an item to your shopping cart, then you navigate to a different website and see an advertisement for that item you added to your cart – that’s piggybacking.
+It’s becoming more popular in the age of digital advertisements.

 Also known as: